-Parallelware Analyzer is the first static code analyzer specializing in performance.
+Appentra’s Parallelware Analyzer is the first static code analyzer that is designed specifically to boost the performance of C/C++ code.

 Performance Optimization Report